Dario2303/earphones_proyect/README.md

 <img align="right" width="500" src="https://github.com/Dario2303/image/blob/main/earphone.png"/>
 </a>

-### Earphones proyect - Udemy
+### Earphones project - Udemy

-This proyect was done in the CSS course at Udemy.
+This project was done in the CSS course at Udemy.

 We apply the following tools: